 So what should you look for?
 “Certified Organic,” that’s what.
 Beyond that, look for specific ingredients.
 Don’t buy mystery soil.
 Remember the old sci/fi classic, Soylent Green?
 It pays to know the contents of your food or the food of your plants.

-Tip: Store leftover potting soil in a tightly sealed bag to keep out soil-dwelling pests, like fungus gnats.
+Tip: Store leftover soil in a tightly sealed bag to keep out soil-dwelling pests, like fungus gnats.
+Read our article Contaminated Potting Soil and Compost to learn more.

 Make Your Own